george-shammar/george-shammar/README.md

 #### Hi there 👋, my name is George.
 Welcome to my Github profile page.
-I'm a Full Stack Software Engineer and Blockchain Developer.

-#### I still have a bucket list of things I want to do and jumping out of a plane is one.
+####My comfort zone and I are currently not on speaking terms and I operate on the cutting edge of ‘it’ll probably work.’ hAHAHA.
 <p align="center"> <br>
   <a href="http://www.georgegbenle.me/" target="_blank"><img src="https://img.shields.io/badge/Portfolio-See my portfolio-orange" alt="portfolio badge"></a>
 </p>